Roasted Butternut Squash Soup

 Jump to RecipeJump to Video

-butternut squash soup ingredients
+Ingredients for butternut squash soup recipe.

 • Vegetable Broth: If you’d like to keep the recipe vegetarian, opt for vegetable broth.
 But you can always swap in chicken broth as well.